syncfusion-content/xamarin-docs/Xamarin/Cards/Customization.md

 ## Shadow Effect

-The CardView control provides shadow effect support.
-To enable shadow effect, set the HasShadow property to true.
+The `CardView` control provides shadow effect support.
+To enable shadow effect, set the `HasShadow` property to `true`.

-You can customize the color of shadow using the ShadowColor property.
+You can customize the color of shadow using the `ShadowColor` property.

 {% tabs %}